27 February 2020

 Director, Equal Opportunity Programs

-This policy applies to faculty, teachers, staff, students, in all offices and divisions of Gallaudet University.
+This policy applies to all members of the Gallaudet community.

 It is the policy of Gallaudet University to provide an educational and working environment that provides equal opportunity to all members of the University community.
-Any Gallaudet employee, student, applicant for admission or employment, or other participant in Gallaudet University programs or activities, who believes that he or she has been discriminated against on the basis of race, color, sex (including sexual harassment), religion, national origin, sexual orientation, gender identity and/or gender expression, age, disability, veteran status or other items listed in the D.C.
-Human Rights Act is encouraged to use the procedures outlined below for the resolution of his or her complaint.
+Gallaudet prohibits discrimination or harassment on the basis of race, color, sex (including sexual harassment), pregnancy, childbirth, breastfeeding, and related medical conditions, religion, national origin, sexual orientation, gender identity and/or gender expression, age, disability, veteran status, or any other category protected under federal law, the D.C.
+Human Rights Act, or any other applicable law (“Protected Characteristic”).
+For reference, a list of current protected traits under D.C. law is available here.
+Any Gallaudet employee, student, applicant for admission or employment, or other participant in Gallaudet University programs or activities, who believes that he or she has been discriminated against or harassed on the basis of a Protected Characteristic is encouraged to use the procedures outlined below for the resolution of his or her complaint.

 Director of Office of Equal Opportunity Programs (EOP)